 After any passive abilities triggered as a result of the action or disrupt are resolved, forced responses that trigger off the action, the disrupt or passive ability resolved previously during the Action Window now trigger in the order determined by the active player.
-For every forced response, players must go through these steps before the response is fully executed:

-1) Initiate forced response

-2) Disrupt (only for the preceding forced response)

-3) Execute forced response

-4) Resolve passive abilities triggered by the force response, etc. (following the same steps as Step 4 (I through V of the action window))
+For every forced response, players must go through these steps before the response is fully executed: 1) Initiate forced response 2) Disrupt (only for the preceding forced response) 3) Execute forced response 4) Resolve passive abilities whose requirements are now met by the forced response, etc. (following the same steps as Step 4 (I through V of the action window))